s00d/u-devtools/README.md

   resolve: {
     // IMPORTANT: Deduplicate Vue to prevent duplicate instances in monorepo
     dedupe: ['vue'],
+    alias: {
+      '@': path.resolve(__dirname, './src'),
     },
+  },
+  server: {
+    // IMPORTANT: File system access configuration
+    // Vite requires explicit permission to access files outside the project root.
+    // DevTools plugins (like i18n) need to read/write files in your project,
+    // so we need to grant access to the project directory.
+    fs: {
+      allow: [__dirname],
+    },
+    // Optional: Enable polling for file watching (useful in some environments)
+    watch: {
+      usePolling: true,
+    },
+  },
 });
 ```

+**Important Configuration Notes:**

+- **`server.fs.allow`**: Vite requires explicit permission to access files outside the project root.
+Since DevTools plugins (like the i18n plugin) need to read and write files in your project directory, you must grant access using `fs.allow: [__dirname]`.
+This allows plugins to perform file system operations safely.

+- **`server.watch.usePolling`**: Optional setting that enables polling-based file watching.
+This is useful in certain environments (like Docker, WSL, or network file systems) where native file system events may not work reliably.
+You can omit this if your environment supports native file watching.

 ### Step 4: Run Your Dev Server